tttgm/Data-Science-Portfolio/README.md

 ### Machine Learning Projects
 **_Natural Language Processing (NLP)_**

- * [Leonard vs Bob] (https://github.com/tttgm/Data-Science-Portfolio/blob/master/LeonardBobProj.ipynb): This is a simple application that uses a machine learning algorithm to classify a set of lyrics as being more Leonard Cohen-like or Bob Dylan-esque.
+ * [Leonard vs Bob](https://github.com/tttgm/Data-Science-Portfolio/blob/master/LeonardBobProj.ipynb): This is a simple application that uses a machine learning algorithm to classify a set of lyrics as being more Leonard Cohen-like or Bob Dylan-esque.
 The training of the algorithm included the set of lyrics from each artists extensive back-catalogue.
-Here's the [full repo] (https://github.com/tttgm/LeonardOrBob). *Tools: NLTK, sklearn, scipy, GaussianNB*
+Here's the [full repo](https://github.com/tttgm/LeonardOrBob). *Tools: NLTK, sklearn, scipy, GaussianNB*

 **_Other Machine Learning_**